MyNimrod/alx-higher_level_programming/0x08-python-more_classes/README.md

-1-rectangle.py defines a rectangle by: (based on 0-rectangle.py) 2-rectangle.py defines a rectangle by: (based on 1-rectangle.py) 3-rectangle.py defines a rectangle by: (based on 2-rectangle.py)
+1-rectangle.py defines a rectangle by: (based on 0-rectangle.py) 2-rectangle.py defines a rectangle by: (based on 1-rectangle.py) 3-rectangle.py defines a rectangle by: (based on 2-rectangle.py) 4-rectangle.py defines a rectangle by: (based on 3-rectangle.py)